-Students may use a backpack during the school day.
+Students may use a "string bag" or a backpack during the school day.
 If a teacher feels a backpack is too large for the class, then it must be approved by administration for the student to continue using it.

 BUILDING CONDUCT